-From July 1, 2024, a ban on engineered stone will take effect across all states and territories.
+As of July 1, 2024, a ban on engineered stone has taken effect across all states and territories.
 This means you can't use, supply, manufacture, process, or install engineered stone benchtops, slabs, or panels.

 More guidance on dealing with existing engineered stone and exemptions for safe use in exceptional cases is being worked through.